 Volkswagen Touareg Questions

-About the Volkswagen Touareg
+Volkswagen Touareg Overview

 Introduced in 2004, the Volkswagen Touareg is the automaker's entry into the mid-range SUV market.
 Developed with Porsche and sharing the same platform as the Porsche Cayenne SUV, the award-winning Touareg was named for a nomadic tribe that lives in the Sahara Desert.
 It was designed to excel in that rugged climate, and others like it, as well as in typical suburban neighborhoods.